A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Results

 \subsection{LDR Reconstruction}

 \cref{tab:tonemap} provides the results from an additional LDR reconstruction experiment.
 In this case, our method is trained with the data specified in the previous section.
-Similar to the LDR reconstruction experiment in the main paper, we compare the model with the state-of-the-art tone-mapping operators $\mu$-law~\cite{jinno2011mu}, Reinhard's~\cite{reinhard2023photographic}, Photomatix~\cite{photomatix}, and GlowGAN-prior~\cite{wang2023glowgan}.
+Similar to the LDR reconstruction experiment in the main paper, we compare the model with the state-of-the-art tone-mapping operators $\mu$-law~\cite{jinno2011mu}, Reinhard's~\cite{reinhard2023photographic}, Photomatix~\cite{photomatix}, GlowGAN-prior~\cite{wang2023glowgan}, Unpaired-TM~\cite{vinker2021unpaired}, DeepTMO~\cite{rana2019deep}, and Zero-shot-TM~\cite{zhu2024zero} for comparison.
 The results again demonstrate that our method outperforms the other approaches in terms of SSIM and LPIPS.
-In terms of PSNR, it is third best after Photomatix and GlowGAN-prior.
+In terms of PSNR, it is third best after DeepTMO and Photomatix.